The Second District in My New York Series

 The First Layer: Construction and Technique

 The photos show the transition from digital concept to physical paint.
-The first layer consists of broad, stylized planes that define the composition.
+The first layer consists of broad, stylized planes that define the composition—the foundation upon which the entire work rests.

-My working method is layer by layer: an average of three to four layers per surface to achieve the desired depth and opacity.
-This gives me the control to refine transitions and achieve the desired color intensity—essential for geometric art where precision is key.
+My working method is layer by layer: an average of 3 to 4 layers per surface to achieve the right depth and opacity.
+This gives me the control to refine transitions and achieve the desired color intensity—essential for geometric art where every imperfection is visible.

 Contrast in Color and Character